 - cream (non air-conditioned bus, phased out in 2012)

 - white (air-conditioned, generally non-WAB bus)

-- gold (air-conditioned, wheelchair accessible bus)
+- gold (air-conditioned, wheelchair accessible bus until 2018)

 Kowloon Motor Bus bears many similarities with SBS Transit in terms of bus fleet and operations (before the introduction of competitive bus tendering in Singapore), and hence is often used as a comparison by Singapore bus enthusiasts.